elevaunt/gatsby-starter-decap-cms/src/pages/funnels/10X-webinar-registration.md

           color: default
           font: secondary
           size: md
-          text: How To Unlock The Cheat Code To Your Dream Life, And Save Years Of Struggle
+          text: How To Unlock Your Dream Life, And Save Years Of Struggle
         secondaryContent: true
         theme: colored
         mainMedia: